 Table 1-2.
-Commenters and Comments by Category
+Scoping Comments by Category

-Issue or Concern Addressed in Particular Section of the Draft EA Remarks commenter expressed that a new Courthouse is needed.
+Issue or Concern Section of this EA that Addresses Issue or Concern Remarks Purpose and Need Section 1.2 One commenter requested evidence of need for a new Courthouse before assuming the need to abandon existing buildings and build new.
+Another commenter expressed that a new Courthouse is needed.
 Courthouse Design Section 2.1 Commenters expressed desire for a beautiful building that embodies the importance of a Courthouse.
 Other commenters asked if the design would incorporate sustainable features.
 Existing Courthouse Section 2.1 Commenters expressed concern regarding the future use of the existing courthouse.
-Alternatives Commenters recommended additional alternatives to consider, including additional sites and reuse of existing buildings at the TVA Site.
+Alternatives Section 2.4 Commenters recommended additional alternatives to consider, including additional sites and reuse of existing buildings at the TVA Site.
 Stadium Site Section 2.1.1, Chapter 3 Commenters expressed pros and cons of selecting this site, including the prominence of the location and the preference for use as housing or support of tourist/entertainment district.
 8 th Street Site Section 2.1.2, Chapter 3 Commenters expressed pros and cons of selecting this site, including the central location, presence of historic structures, and impact on parking available for the Basilica of Saints Peter and Paul.
-TVA Site Commenters expressed pros and cons of selecting this site, including the accessibility, positive impact on downtown, compliance with EO 12072, central location, and impacts of demolition and disposal.
+TVA Site Section 2.1.3, Chapter 3 Commenters expressed pros and cons of selecting this site, including the accessibility, positive impact on downtown, compliance with EO 12072, central location, and impacts of demolition and disposal.

-- 1 GSA used the results of the scoping efforts to further define the scope and areas of emphasis (or focus) of - 2 this Draft EA.
-Appendix A contains a copy of the public notice published in the Chattanooga Times Free - 3 Press on May 31, 2023, as well as meeting materials from the public scoping meeting (see Appendix A). - 4 Consultation-related correspondence is provided in Appendix B.
+GSA used the results of the scoping efforts to further define the scope and areas of emphasis (or focus) of this EA.
+Appendix A contains a copy of the public notice published in the Chattanooga Times Free Press on May 31, 2023, as well as a copy of the scoping letter mailed to stakeholders.

-5 1.5 Draft EA Phase
+1.5 DRAFT EA PHASE

-6 1.5.1 Public Review
+1.5.1 Public Review

-- 7 GSA is soliciting comments from interested persons and stakeholders on the Draft EA during a 30-day - 8 comment period that began on December 1, 2023.
-The public was notified of the Draft EA public review - 9 period through publication of a Notice of Availability (NOA) in the Chattanooga Times Free Press, as well - as letters emailed to interested parties and press releases made by GSA.
-Comments received during the 30- - day comment period will be considered in preparation of the Final EA and will be made part of the - 12 Administrative Record.
+GSA solicited comments from interested persons and stakeholders on the Draft EA during a 30-day comment period that began on December 1, 2023.
+The public was notified of the Draft EA public review period through publication of a Notice of Availability (NOA) in the Chattanooga Times Free Press, as well as letters emailed to interested parties and press releases made by GSA.
+Comments received during the 30-day comment period were considered in preparation of the Final EA and were made part of the Administrative Record.
+Appendix A contains a copy of the NOA and a copy of the letter sent to stakeholders regarding the availability of the Draft EA for public review.